 - hold general registration with the Medical Board of Australia

-- be eligible for registration with the Royal Australasian College of Physicians
+- be eligible for registration with the Royal Australasian College of Physicians as a basic trainee

 - have successfully completed your post graduate year two (PGY2)